Chalermdej-l/Final_Project_FredETE/other/gcpsetup/README.md

 ![/other/image/gcpsetup7.png](/other/image/gcpsetup7.png)

-Once create there will be a key download in JSON format please change the file name to `credential.json`
+Once create there will be a key download in JSON format please change the file name to `credential.json` and move this file into the clone directory `cred` folder

 ## 5 Enable Comput Engine API